videolan/x265/doc/reST/cli.rst

 	**BufferFillFinal** Buffer bits available after removing the frame out of CPB.

+	**UnclippedBufferFillFinal** Unclipped buffer bits available after removing the frame out of CPB only used for csv logging purpose.

 	**Latency** Latency in terms of number of frames between when the frame was given in and when the frame is given out.